landonwest815/spreadsheet-editor/README.md

 The Spreadsheet program is currently capable of:
     - Creating Formula objects that are syntactically correct and can contain variables depending on how the user defines their validity
     - Creating a Dependency Graph that can show which variables need to be calculated before others
-    - Creating spreadsheet objects from a spreadsheet class that can get and set cells
+    - Creating Spreadsheet objects from a spreadsheet class that can get and set cell information
     - Managing filepaths and Save/Load functionality
+    - Displaying the Spreadsheet in a spreadsheet editor GUI via .NET MAUI

 Future extensions include:
-    - Implementing a GUI to work with the written code
+    - None required for this course, however, I am planning on adding the following:
+        * Incrementing column names 'infinitely'
+        * Setting the size of the spreadsheet on creation

 # Time Expenditures: